 3) contact with the present moment: engaging fully with your here-and-now experience, with an attitude of openness and curiosity

 These 3 skills require you to use an aspect of yourself for which no word exists in common everyday language.
 It is the part of you that is capable of awareness and attention.
 In ACT, we often call it the ‘observing self’.
 We can talk about ‘self’ in many ways, but in common everyday language we talk mainly about the ‘physical self’ – your body – and the ‘thinking self’ – your mind.
 The ‘observing self’ is the part of you that is able to observe both your physical self and your thinking self.
 A better term, in my opinion, is ‘pure awareness’ – because that’s all it is: just awareness, nothing else.
 It is the part of you that is aware of everything else: aware of every thought, every feeling, everything you see, hear, touch, taste, smell, and do.

 Acceptance and Commitment Therapy (ACT) is a unique and creative approach to a change in behavior which alters the very ground rules of most Western psychotherapy.
 It is a mindfulness-based, values-oriented behavioral therapy that has many parallels to Buddhism, yet is not religious in any way; it is a modern scientific approach, firmly based on cutting-edge research into human behavioral psychology.

 Read more about MINDFULNESS

-Please CONTACT ME for a consultation and take charge of your Health and Wellness in Mind, Body and Spirit.
+Please CONTACT ME for a free consultation and take charge of your Health and Wellness in Mind, Body and Spirit.